thotro/arduino-dw1000/README.md

 DW1000.setDefaults();
 DW1000.setDeviceAddress(5);
 DW1000.setNetworkId(10);
-// modes that define data rate, frequency, etc.
+// modes that define data rate, frequency, etc. (see API docs) DW1000.enableMode(..);
-DW1000.enableMode(..);
 // ... and other stuff - finally upload to the module.
 DW1000.commitConfiguration();